 Simple reporting tool specific to Missouri.
 Download the Survey 123 app or enter observations online

-EDDMapS Midwest (formerly the Great Lakes Early Detection Network) is a collaboration among multiple stakeholders working to rapidly respond to new invasive species sightings in the Great Lakes and Midwestern states (Minnesota, Wisconsin, Illinois, Indiana, Iowa, Michigan, Missouri, and Ohio).
+EDDMapS Midwest (formerly the Great Lakes Early Detection Network) is a collaboration among multiple associates working to rapidly respond to new invasive species sightings in the Great Lakes and Midwestern states (Minnesota, Wisconsin, Illinois, Indiana, Iowa, Michigan, Missouri, and Ohio).

 One of the most important pieces of information needed to manage invasive plants is knowing where they are located and how widely they are distributed.
 The Early Detection and Distribution Mapping System (EDDSMapS) is an easy way to collect that data and store it in a database that anyone can access.
 Anyone who can identify an invasive plant can enter the location of a that particular invasive plant.
 All one needs to do is register on the site and complete a fillable report online.
 There are instructions for entering a plant’s location available on the site.
 All records are verified for accuracy.
 It also has an iPhone App for those that prefer to use their smartphones.